Chairman's Welcome Message

 We will organise Europe’s largest international ME conference open to the public - our fifteenth international ME conference that regularly brings together people from twenty different countries from around the world.

-We will organise our third (and the fourth in all) Thinking the Future – Young Investigators International Conference.
+We will organise our third (and the fourth in all) Thinking the Future – Young Investigators International Conference to build a network of young and early career researchers.

 Welcome to London - welcome to #IIMEC15.